61+ Camping Hacks – GENIUS Visual Examples To Get You Inspired!

 If you’re looking for a way to hang up your clothes without traditional clothespins, try using bread tags!
 They work great and you probably have a bunch of them lying around the house already.

-One neat hack that I’ve seen is using a jug of water as a headlamp.
+One neat hack that I’ve seen is using a jug of water (or large water bottle) as a headlamp.
 All you need is a clear jug of water, a headlamp (preferably one with a red light setting), and some tape.
-Simply attach the headlamp to the outside of the jug, pointing in, and voila!
-You’ve got yourself a makeshift headlamp that will help you see in the dark without waking up your entire campsite.

 diy jug lantern